untangledfinance/untangled-docs/docs/user-documentation/unique-identity.md

 Step 5 Status

 Once approved, you will be able to generate the Identity Passport, which will allow you to access a wide range of investment opportunities on the protocol.

+### Entity Onboarding Flow

+Step 1 Link Wallet
+Step 2 Select investor type
+Step 3 Business information

+Step 4 Confirm ultimate beneficial owners
+Ultimate Beneficial Owners (UBOs) are individuals or entities that ultimately own or control a customer or entity, typically through direct or indirect ownership of a significant percentage of the shares or voting rights.
+This can also include those who benefit from the entity or have the ultimate control over the management and operations.
+In most jurisdictions, the threshold for significant ownership is often set at 25% or more of the shares or voting rights, but this can vary.

+Step 5 Authorized signer verification

+Please provide personal information of the entity’s authorized signer (the person who controls the wallet).

+The authorized signer is required to undergo identity verification following the same procedure outlined in the Individual Investor Onboarding.

+The personal information you submit will undergo verification by Shuftipro once you click "Next."
+It's important to provide accurate information that matches the details on your National ID card, Driving License, or Passport.
+This step is a vital part of our KYC verification process, ensuring the accuracy and security of your identity verification.

+You can also scan the QR code to do the verification on the other device.

+After successfully verifying your identity, close the popup window to return to the Untangled interface.

+Note: You must verify your email address to continue

+Step 6 Corporate documentation

+At this stage, you must submit your corporate documents for a manual review conducted by the KYC team.

+Accreditation (For US entity only)
+Select entity accreditation category

+Depending on the options selected, you will be required to upload supporting documentation to verify your choices.

+Step 7 Status

+The review of your corporate documents by the KYC team may take up to a few hours to a couple of days.
+If the submitted documents do not meet the requirements, we will contact you via your verified email address to request further or corrected information or documents.

+Once approved, you will be able to generate the Identity Passport, which will allow you to access a wide range of investment opportunities on the protocol.

+## Generate Identity Passport
+As an Individual or Entity investor, if you're seeing this screen, congratulations!
+You're verified and can now mint your UID at no extra charge from Untangled.
+Remember, while minting is free, you'll need to cover a small amount of the network’s gas fee, so ensure you have enough CELO/USDC  in your wallet for the transaction.

+Once your UID is minted, you can now explore pools and make your first investment!